naruo-ohga/naruo-ohga.github.io/_pages/publications.md

 1. Artemy Kolchinsky, **Naruo Ohga**, Sosuke Ito
 “Thermodynamic bound on spectral perturbations”
 [arXiv:2304.01714](https://arxiv.org/abs/2304.01714)<br><br>
-We uncover a universal thermodynamic cost (entropy production rate) to realize nonequilibrium features of the eigenvalues of the rate matrix, such as acceleration of relaxation and the frequency of stochastic oscillations.
+We uncover a universal thermodynamic cost (entropy production rate) to realize nonequilibrium features of the eigenvalues of the rate matrix, such as acceleration of relaxation and stochastic oscillations.

 1. **Naruo Ohga**, Sosuke Ito
 “Inferring nonequilibrium thermodynamics from tilted equilibrium using information-geometric Legendre transform”